austintheriot/wrend/webgl/README.md

 - Ray tracing?

 ## Todo
+-> *** Think through how linking for multiple programs should wokr
+    - Allow passing in multiple program ids that should reuse the same uniforms / buffers?
+    - Should HashMap's be nested by Program?

 - Enable Vertex Array Object (VAO)

 - Clean up buffer callback implementation (based off of uniform implementation)